centreon/centreon-documentation/en/installation/installation-of-centreon-ha/overview.md

 ![image](../../assets/integrations/centreon-ha/centreon-ha-2-nodes-arch.png)

-Reach [this page](../../installation/installation-of-centreon-ha/installation-2-nodes.png) to start your two nodes setup!
+Reach [this page](../../installation/installation-of-centreon-ha/installation-2-nodes.html) to start your two nodes setup!

 <!--Four-nodes-cluster-->

 ![image](../../assets/integrations/centreon-ha/centreon-ha-4-nodes-arch.png)

-Reach [this page](../../installation/installation-of-centreon-ha/installation-4-nodes.png) to start your two nodes setup!
+Reach [this page](../../installation/installation-of-centreon-ha/installation-4-nodes.html) to start your two nodes setup!

 ## Additionnal information

 ### Server organization

-Setting up a Centreon-HA cluster might be overkill or at least not optimal when all your servers are running in the same datacenter or the same rack.
+Setting up a Centreon-HA cluster might be overkill or at least not optimal when all your servers are running in the same datacenter and even more within the same rack.

 In a perfect world, the primary and secondary nodes are running on different (geographical) sites, and the qdevice communicate with both sites independently.
+Obviously, all nodes need to communicate with each other.

 ### Role of the Centreon central server